simonsobs/sotodlib/docs/site_pipeline.rst

     :func: get_parser
     :prog: make-cosamp-hk

-The example of config file for wiregrid is shown below.
+An example config for wiregrid is shown below.
 With the config file, ``wiregrid.sqlite`` and ``wiregrid_XXXX.h5``, where XXXX is substituted with the first four digits of timestamps, are generated on ``/path/to/manifests/wiregrid``.::